 In addition, even if we were to obtain approval, regulatory authorities may approve any of our drug candidates for fewer or more limited indications than we request, may not approve the price we intend to charge for our products, may grant approval contingent on the performance of costly post-marketing clinical trials, or may approve a drug candidate with a label that does not include the labeling claims necessary or desirable for the successful commercialization of that drug candidate.
-To date, the FDA has not approved any drugs for the treatment of AD as disease modifying.
 Any of the foregoing scenarios could materially harm the commercial prospects for our drug candidates.